Why I Love Solving Problems

-"It turns out, I absolutely and genuinely love playing in Excel!
+"It turns out, I genuinely love playing in Excel!
 For me, it feels like I'm gaming!"

 I didn’t know what I wanted to do when I left Uni